Welcome to the River Walk...

 Since it began as a concept in 2002, the River Walk has seen the successful completion of all phases of the basic trail construction between Konehete Park and and the Old L&N Depot.
 The volunteer River Walk project team continues its work with a host of ongoing maintenance, landscaping, interpretive signage, directional signage, and additional construction projects along the trails.
 Ecology classes for school students are held on the trail, as are student group work days for hands-on experiences.

 The Murphy RiverWalk is managed and maintained by Town of Murphy with only the Konehete Park portion maintained by Cherokee County employees.
 It was created as a public and private partnership with various groups, including the Town of Murphy, Cherokee County, Tennessee Valley Authority, N.C.
 Department of Transportation and Hiwassee River Watershed Coalition.
 The trail is owned by the town but sits on TVA land.
-The Town of Murphy provides $7,500 each year for maintenance of the trail.

 HISTORY of the River Walk